Where Do I Start?

-These negative emotions grow stronger, and then the worry, trepidation, and fear set in.
-All these emotions tear at us, and we start to question our abilities.
+These negative emotions grow stronger, and then worry, trepidation, and fear set in.
+All these emotions tear at us, and soon we start to question our abilities.

 It’s easier to tell ourselves that we aren’t good enough, haven’t the time or commitment to change, and we are imposters on the scene.

-Of course, none of these scenarios are real; they only exist in our heads and are designed to stop us from being different.
+Of course, none of these scenarios are real; they only exist in your head and are designed to stop you from being and doing things differently.

 One who has integrity and an independent mind.
 One who can show others the right path.

-It’s only when you try to influence others and change them to your ways that you might come off as being superior or better than them, so don’t try.
+When you try to influence others and change them to your way of thinking and behaving, you might come off as being superior or better than them.

 The Change To Sustainable Living